laboon/ebook/text/98_glossary_of_terms.md

 __Execution steps__: The actual steps that the test will execute after ensuring that all preconditions hold.

+__Exhaustive testing__: Testing every single possibility of input, environment, and other relevant factors for a given system under test.
+For example, if testing a `int max(int a, int b)` Java method which returns the greater of the two values `a` and `b`, ensuring that it worked for every single combination of values a (MININT..MAXINT) and b (MININT..MAXINT), or 18,446,744,073,709,551,616 test cases.
+Exhaustive testing is often not feasible in practice.

 __expect__: A program which allows you to automate interactions with command-line programs.

 __Expected behavior__: What the system is expected to do under certain circumstances.
 For example, after typing in "`2 + 2 =`" on a calculator, the expected behavior is that the system will display "`4`" on the screen.